The King of Šumava: The Phantom of the Dark Land: Production

-Season 1

-Filming took place from March to May 2022, and the crew completed 25 filming days at locations in the Central Bohemian, Plzeň and South Bohemian regions.
+Filming for season 1 took place from March to May 2022, and the crew completed 25 filming days at locations in the Central Bohemian, Plzeň and South Bohemian regions.
 Among other things, filming was also done in Bohemian Forest (Šumava) in real locations, where the King of Šumava, Josef Hasil, worked with the border guard in the late forties and early fifties.
 One of the places was the so-called Valley of Death, the area between the Soumar Bridge and the state border.